Icinga/icinga2/doc/6-distributed-monitoring.md

   * A `satellite` node continues to run even if the master node is temporarily unavailable.
 * A `client` node only has a parent node.
   * A `client` node will either run its own configured checks or receive command execution events from the parent node.
-  * A `client` node will not require any further configuration after setup depending on the configuration mode [top down](6-distributed-monitoring.md#distributed-monitoring-top-down).

 The following sections will refer to these roles and explain the differences and the possibilities this kind of setup offers.